 “Although most public accounting professionals have excellent presentation and communication skills,” Kingsley said, “many haven’t interviewed since college, and they have to balance their extreme workload to find time to interview.”

-2. Call on your experiences and target your job search.
+2. Call on your experience

 While working at a Big Four firm, you’ve had exposure to many different companies and industries.
 There’s a strong chance you’ve assisted clients in real estate, construction, manufacturing, healthcare, technology and more.
 Good news: Firms in all of those sectors, among others, are actively seeking accountants.